Holiday Gift Guide for 2020

 Sugarlands Sipping Creams

 I started drinking Sugarlands Moonshine during our RV trip.
-I received 2 bottles as a gift and doled it out selfishly.
+I received 2 bottles as a gift and doled them out selfishly.
 I never would have dreamed that I would live 5 hours away from the distillery (we were close while staying in Black Mountain!) which is on the top of my list to visit once the Queen leaves town.
 Now they have these Sipping Creams which are calling my name, but rather screaming!
-The only thing I don’t love about them is that I don’t know how many carbs are in them, which is frustrating, but I do know they are delicious!
+The only thing I don't love about them is that I don't know how many carbs are in them, which is frustrating, but I do know they are delicious!
 Hello, banana pudding!

 Where to Buy: On the Sugarlands website.

 Oh la la!
 If you have a Francophile in your life then you are going to want to check this list out (plus more here).
 Perfectly curated by moi, a longtime Francophile, I would love and appreciate any of these – and many of these items I already have!
 If you have a wannabe Frenchie friend or family member – someone who loves all things French, France, or Paris, then this list is for them!

 Christmastime in Paris

 I am not much of a holiday person (and I don't know what the French version of bah humbug is…), but I love Paris-themed things and I have to look at my coffee mug all day so I figured why not a Paris holiday mug from Anthropologie.
 And picked up the matching dessert plate as well.
 I couldn't help myself!